maywu4/javascript_project/README.md

 # Functionality & MVPs
-## In To Spend or Not to Spend, users can:
+## In Monetary Gain on the Brain, users can:
  * enter an amount to watch grow
  * select points in the line graph and it will show time passed and new amount
  * unselect a specific investment type in the graph legend to hide the line